 Openbravo POS – cloud-based POS and retail management software

-Openbravo POS is a popular open source Point-of-Sale project.
-It functions as a seamlessly integrated module of Openbravo ERP, with a smooth flow of information from the retail floor to the back office.
+Openbravo POS is discontinued.
+It was an open source Point-of-Sale project.
+It functioned as a seamlessly integrated module of Openbravo ERP, with a smooth flow of information from the retail floor to the back office.

-The program is completely integrated into Openbravo’s ERP application.
-This enables the software to update stock levels, financial journals and customer data directly in the central database when a POS sales is executed in the stores.
+The program was completely integrated into Openbravo’s ERP application.
+This enabled the software to update stock levels, financial journals and customer data directly in the central database when a POS sales is executed in the stores.
 Openbravo POS can be applied using PDAs for order intake.

-Openbravo POS is developed in Java, and uses Swing to provide an intuitive user interface.
-It is database independent, using the JDBC interface, and JasperReports and FreeChart to build reports and charts.
+Openbravo POS was developed in Java, and used Swing to provide an intuitive user interface.
+It was database independent, using the JDBC interface, and JasperReports and FreeChart to build reports and charts.

 • Highly configurable with configuration templates for modification to meet a business’ needs.